 9) Assertiveness skill training can act decisively.

 10) Take-home assignment.
 Practicing new behaviors and strategies cognitive between counseling sessions.

 11) In vivo exposure.
 Overcome the situation that caused the problem by entering the situation.

-12) Convert conditioning, hidden conditioning efforts with emphasize the psychological processes that occur within oneself individual.
-Its role in controlling behavior is based to imagination and perception.
+12) Convert conditioning, hidden conditioning efforts emphasize the psychological processes that occur within oneself, individual.
+Its role in controlling behavior is based on imagination and perception.